rimuz/smudge/docs/learn/hello-world.md

 So, the import statement above, imports box contained in file `std/io.sm` with the label `io`.
 Actually, there's no `std/io.sm` file because the **SSL is native** (that doesn't mean non-customizable) but you can write your own implementation of the **SSL** and install it in one of the search directories.
-You can disable the SSL with the option `-n` or `--no-lib`.
+You can disable the SSL with the option `-n` or `--no-stdlib`.

 The third line simply uses the box `std.io` (through its "link" `io`) by calling its function `println` with the string `Hello, world!` as parameter.
 This function does nothing more than printing its **argument** and a **newline character** (`\n`) to the `stdout`.